cloudflare/cloudflare-docs/products/load-balancing/src/content/best-practices/index.md

 To temporarily ignore an origin server:

-1. Update the associated monitor so that your origin will fail health checks — which will route traffic away from that origin.
+1. Update the associated monitor so that your origin will fail health checks, which will route traffic away from that origin.
 This might include setting:
     - The **Response Code** to an HTTP status code you know your server does not return
     - An incorrect value for **Response Body**, such as a specific text string